Cysteine transaminase

-Thus, the two substrates of this enzyme are L-cysteine and 2-oxoglutarate, whereas its two products are mercaptopyruvate and L-glutamate.
+Cysteine transaminase is an enzyme characterised from rat liver that catalyzes a reversible chemical reaction that interconverts L-cysteine and α-ketoglutaric acid with 3-mercaptopyruvic acid and L-glutamic acid:

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-cysteine:2-oxoglutarate aminotransferase.
 Other names in common use include cysteine aminotransferase, L-cysteine aminotransferase, and CGT.
 This enzyme participates in cysteine metabolism.
 It employs one cofactor, pyridoxal phosphate.